shellhub-io/docs/docs/overview/features.md

 These recordings can then be replayed via a built-in session player in the ShellHub Web UI.
 This feature can be useful for a variety of purposes, such as training and documentation, as well as for tracking and monitoring user activity on your servers and devices.

+## Container Remote Access

+ShellHub seamlessly integrates with Docker, enabling you to remotely access Docker containers.
+With this feature, users can securely connect to containers.
+Whether you're troubleshooting, performing maintenance, or overseeing your containerized services, ShellHub's Container Remote Access simplifies container remote access management, providing flexibility and control over containerized environments.